nicfv/npm/packages/dimensional/README.md

 1. [Unit conversions](#units)
 1. [Quantity mathematics](#quantities)

+All of these features are [extensible](#extensibility) and output into a LaTeX-friendly format.

 ## Data Structure

 Physical **quantities** contain a numerical value, which is "scaled" by a **unit**.
 The unit in turn measures a **dimension** or compound of dimensions.
 The structure of data is outlined below.
 A quantity contains both a numerical value, and a unit.
 The unit then contains its respective [base dimensions](#base-dimensions).